oobabooga/text-generation-webui/README.md

 Inference settings presets can be created under `presets/` as text files.
 These files are detected automatically at startup.

-By default, 10 presets by NovelAI and KoboldAI are included.
+By default, 10 presets based on NovelAI and KoboldAI presets are included.
 These were selected out of a sample of 43 presets after applying a K-Means clustering algorithm and selecting the elements closest to the average of each cluster.

 [Visualization](https://user-images.githubusercontent.com/112222186/228956352-1addbdb9-2456-465a-b51d-089f462cd385.png)